Is French Press Coffee Bad for you?

 How is French Press Coffee different from other brewing methods?

 French Press is an immersion type of brewing method.
-Cafetiere has a metal strainer that keeps away the coffee grounds from your cup.
+It only has a metal strainer that keeps away the coffee grounds from your cup.

-As French Press only uses only metal strainers, so it is essentially an unfiltered type of Coffee.
+Since French Press only uses only metal strainers, it is essentially an unfiltered type of Coffee.
 Coffee grounds release more than 1000 compounds during extraction.
-Some of these compounds are harmful to health and can’t be filtered through a metal strainer.

 That’s why French Press coffee actually tastes better and richer than regular drip coffee.